 This course is a review of the history and practice of public relations through the study of cases and campaigns.
 This will include publicity, promotion, tactics, media, technological advances, and ethics.

-Credit Hours: 3 Prerequisite: COM Availability: On demand
+Credit Hours: 3 Prerequisite: COM 101 and instructor approval Availability: On demand

 BUS 404 Business Income Tax

 This course is the study of federal income tax law with emphasis on its application to corporate and partnership taxpayers.